RaoNagaraj/es6/README.md

 Proposals for the ES2017, ES7 specification can be found here:  [https://github.com/tc39/ecma262](https://github.com/tc39/ecma262) - definitely check the spec when in doubt.

-Some of the features might include:
+Some of the features will include:

 * `Array.prototype.includes`
  * myArr.includes(value) // nice!
 * `Async` and `Generator` functions
 * Exponential Operators

+Please look at my es7 repository for more information on specific features

 ## Contributions